metabase/metabase/docs/people-and-groups/managing.md

 {% include plans-blockquote.html feature="User attributes" %}

-To add a user attributes manually:
+To add a user attribute manually:

 1. Go to **Admin settings** > **People**.
 2. Find the person's account and click the **three dot** (...) menu.